FeeFighters/samurai-client-php/README.markdown

 =======

 If you are an online merchant and using samurai.feefighers.com, this PHP client library will make your life easy.
-Integrate with the samuari.feefighters.com portal and process transactions.
+Integrate with the samurai.feefighters.com portal and process transactions.

 Installation
 ------------

-Install Samurai by cloning this github repository
+Install Samurai by cloning this github repository:

     git clone git://github.com/FeeFighters/samurai-client-php.git

-Otherwise, download the .tar.gz or .zip archive
+Alternatively, you can download the .tar.gz or .zip archive.

 Configuration
 -------------

-You need to tell the client library what your Samurai keys are by defining constants:
+Use the `Samurai::setup()` method to get the Samurai module ready for action.
+You should pass an array, containing your merchant credentials as a parameter.
+Here's an example:

-    <?
+    Samurai::setup(array(
-      define( 'SAMURAI_MERCHANT_KEY', 'CHANGE TO YOUR MERCHANT KEY' );
+      'merchantKey'      => 'your_merchant_key',
-      define( 'SAMURAI_MERCHANT_PASSWORD', 'CHANGE TO YOUR MERCHANT PASSWORD' );
+      'merchantPassword' => 'your_merchant_password',
-      define( 'SAMURAI_PROCESSOR_TOKEN', 'CHANGE TO YOUR PROCESSOR TOKEN' );
+      'processorToken'   => 'your_default_processor_token'
-      define( 'SAMURAI_LIB_DIRECTORY', dirname(__DIR__).'/samurai-client-php' );
+    ));

-    ?>
+The `processorToken` param is optional.
+If you set it, `Samurai_Processor::theProcessor()` will return the processor with this token.
+You can always call `Samurai_Processor::find('an_arbitrary_processor_token')` to retrieve any of your processors.

 Samurai API Reference
 ---------------------

-See the [API Reference](https://samurai.feefighters.com/developers/api-reference/php) for a full explanation of how this library works with the Samurai API.
+See the [API Reference](https://samurai.feefighters.com/developers/php/api-reference) for a full explanation of how this library works with the Samurai API.